dokester/BayesicFitting/docs/troubles.md

 the standard deviations on the parameters is as much off as the true noise scale differs from the provided noise scale.

+### **Starting Problems with NestedSampler.**<br>
+Sometimes it looks like NestedSampler cannot find the maximum in the likelihood landscape.
+The path to the likelihood mountain is lost in the n-dim space spanned by the parameters.
+A tighter prior might help.
+Or setting the attribute minimumIterations to something large.
+By default it is 100.
+Enlarging it, gives NestedSampler more opportunities to explore the parameter space. <br>
+Ensuring that the prior space contains the expected values for the posterior parameter values, can also help.

 ### **Parameters at the edge**<br>
 The standard deviations of the parameters are calculated as the square root of chisq multiplied by the diagonal elements of the inverse